-SPS National will accept the submissions to JURP on a rolling basis, but final deadline for the print edition is March 15
+SPS will accept the submissions to JURP on a rolling basis, but final deadline for the print edition is March 15.
+JURP is FREE for undergraduate SPS members students.

 To submit your report and review previous JURP publications, please visit spsnational.org/jurp